There's a wealth of free resources out there, including books, sites, videos, and even courses.

 The versatile language is not only used in a wide range of roles—ranging from web developers to sysadmins/devops—but also in highly-paid data science jobs.

-Last year, programming Q&A hub Stack Overflow declared Python was the fastest-growing programming language, based on the sharp rise in interest in Python-related questions.
+Programming Q&A hub Stack Overflow declared Python was the fastest-growing programming language, based on the sharp rise in interest in Python-related questions.

 But where to get started if you want to learn Python?
 Thankfully there's a wealth of free resources out there, including books, sites, videos, and even courses.